uPVC Spraying Cost

 - It will take about 1-3 hours to complete.

-- A breakdown of pricing information for different uPVC spray painting jobs.
+- A breakdown of how much different uPVC spray painting jobs cost (windows, doors, and more).

-Thinking of having uPVC material (whether from a door, window frame or otherwise) painted?
-Want to know how much it should cost?
+Thinking of having uPVC — doors, window frames or other bits — spray painted?
+Want to know what it should cost?

 Unplasticised Polyvinyl Chloride or uPVC is a common material used for window frames, doors, and other exterior fixtures. uPVC is popular thanks to its low maintenance requirements and overall durability.